 All photos by myself or by CPF Photography, all reproduced with permission

-2018 Update: Did you know you can now download this city guide through the GPSmyCity app?
-Go here to download the app for GPS-assisted travel directions to the attractions featured in this article in IOS and Android.
-And if you upgrade the article to the offline version, I get a couple of pence to help contribute towards my next travels!
+2018 Update: Did you know you can now download this city guide through the GPSmyCity app on iOS and Android?
+For GPS-assisted travel directions to the attractions featured in this article, and other related city walks and tour guides, search for “Birmingham”, or you can find all the Birmingham content here!